openedx/edx-documentation/en_us/shared/building_and_running_chapters/teams/teams_setup.rst

 To enable teams in your course, follow these steps.

-..note:: The Teams page in the LMS becomes available when you have specified at least one topic for teams in your course.
+.. note:: The Teams page in the LMS becomes available when you have specified at least one topic for teams in your course.

 #.
 In Studio, from the **Settings** menu, select **Advanced Settings**.

 #.
 On the **Advanced Settings** page, select **Show Deprecated Settings**,
    then locate the **Teams Configuration** policy key.

  ..
 Remove deprecated settings limitation in future

-#.
-Within this policy key you define two entries, topics and maximum team size.
+3. Within this policy key you define two entries, topics and maximum team size.

 #.
 To specify the maximum team size for teams in your course, enter the
    ``max_team_size`` parameter in double quotation marks, a colon, then the